 These paragraphs are suggestive.
 Feel free to propose alternative titles or to suggest other themes.
-There are different ways of presenting each theme or to connect one with another, depending on the needs and experience of the audience and the time available — an hour, an evening, a day-long seminar, or a weekend retreat.
+There are different ways of presenting each theme or to connect one with another, depending on the needs and experience of the audience and the time available.

 Dorothy Day: A Saint for Our Time?